 i.e., the minimum time gap between any two selected resources of the selected sidelink grant is ensured as long as PSFCH is configured for the pool when the UE performs resource (re-)selection.
-The current text is specified considering that when the UE performs resource (re-)selection, it may not predict the necessity of HARQ feedback until later when the MAC PDU is generated (as captured in TS 38.321 section 5.22.1.4.1.2).
+The current text is specified considering that when the UE performs resource (re-)selection, it may not be able to predict the necessity of HARQ feedback until later when the MAC PDU is generated (as captured in TS 38.321 section 5.22.1.4.1.2).
 In other words, if the UE performing resource (re-)selection decides that there is no need for HARQ feedback and thus no need to secure minimum gap, but later when generating MAC PDU realizes that HARQ feedback is actually needed for the MAC PDU, it may not be possible to perform transmissions on that (re-)selected resource due to not satisfying the minimum time gap.

 RAN2 understands that it is not aligned with RAN1 agreement made in RAN1 #100-e meeting and thus discussed the issue in RAN2#113, but with no consensus to change MAC specification to align with RAN1 agreement.